ZJU-CNLAB/FlowMoE/README.md

 ## Introduction ##
 This repository contains the codes of the FlowMoE paper submitted to *NeurIPS 2025*.
 FlowMoE is a scalable, generic and user-friendly pipeline scheduling framework for accelerating the training of MoE models.
 FlowMoE outperforms the state-of-the-art scheduling frameworks, including [ScheMoE](https://github.com/Fragile-azalea/ScheMoE), [Tutel](https://github.com/microsoft/tutel) and [FasterMoE](https://github.com/thu-pacman/FasterMoE).
 <div align=center><img src="workflow_nips.png" width="500"/></div>
+The development of this code refers to [ScheMoE](https://github.com/Fragile-azalea/ScheMoE) and [Tutel](https://github.com/microsoft/tutel).

 ## Installation ##
 ### Prerequisites ###